ImperialCollegeLondon/2020-07-13-Containers-Online/index.md

 <h2>Registration</h2>
 <p>Please use the <a href="http://archer.ac.uk/training/registration/index.php">ARCHER course registration form</a> to sign up for the workshop.</p>

-<p>This course is supported by the [ARCHER UK national supercomputing service](http://www.archer.ac.uk) and is free to all academic attendees.</p>
+<p>This course is supported by the <a href="http://www.archer.ac.uk">ARCHER UK national supercomputing service</a> and is free to all academic attendees.</p>

 <hr/>